Theodb/ASR-whisper-finetuning/README.md

 - Transcriptions in French.
 - A manageable dataset size for testing (14 hours).

-While the Fleurs dataset was useful for testing, it would be more suitable to run the model on larger and more domain-specific datasets, especially for commercial applications related to French call centers.
+While the Fleurs dataset was useful for testing, it would be more suitable to run the model on larger and more domain-specific datasets.
 Potential datasets include:

 - **Common Voice 17.0**: A large collection of voice data from volunteers worldwide.
 - **VoxPopuli**: Multilingual speech corpus with extensive French recordings.